godaddy/react-validation-context/README.md

 This component also inherits all the props of `Validate`.

+#### When is the `validate` function called?

+The function passed as the `validate` prop will be called whenever the component must validate its descendants.
+This can occur when the component first mounts, or when at least one of its descendants has changed its name **or** validity.

+Whenever the `validate` function is called, it is given a single argument: an `Object` whose keys are the `name`s of the descendant components, and whose values are their validities.
+The `validate` function should then return the validity of the component.

 ### Context

 If `onValidChange` is present in `Validate`'s context, it will call that context handler appropriately.